AutoDarkMode/Windows-Auto-Night-Mode/README.md

   }
 ```

-To add a module, call AutoManageModule which takes the following parameters:
+To add a module, call AutoManageModule with type signature `AutoManageModule#(String, Type, Bool)` and takes the following parameters:
-- Name: Derived from the className so you can use `typeof(MyModule).Name
+- Name: Derived from the className so you can use `typeof(MyModule).Name`
-- Type: The module's class used for object instantiation, `this is always typeof(MyClass)`
+- Type: The module's class used for object instantiation, this is always `typeof(MyModule)`
 - Enabled: A boolean value that indicates whether the module should be running currently.
 Point it to your `Enabled` Property that you created in the configuration file or use an existing one if it fits your needs

 Our final call then looks like this: